 Tax rises will cause there to be more poverty.

 Saying there to be instead of there is/was seems strange, but follows the ordinary English grammar rule of changing a verb into the infinitive form (with to) after words that typically require one.
-The verb want in the first sentence is such a verb (for others like it, see 10.
-Words with Unexpected Grammar 1).
-The verb cause in the second sentence similarly needs a following verb to have to.
-Normally it also needs a noun before the to verb, but this is not necessary with there to be.
-A few other verbs like CAUSE are listed in the post 65.
-Verbs that Mean “Must” or “Can”.
+The words want in the first sentence and cause in the second are the infinitive-requiring ones above (for others like them, see 10.
+Words with Unexpected Grammar 1 and 65.
+Verbs that Mean “Must” or “Can”).

 Sometimes, instead of there to be, it is necessary to write there being, like this

 (g) The need for safety involves there being a supervisor at the scene.

 Of course, the reason for the -ing form here is a preceding verb (INVOLVE) which typically requires any following verb to have it.